waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

 end
 ````

-This should take us onto a new error 'Woohoo!'.
+Assuming no style isses, our DockingStation unit test will pass, and our acceptance test will move on to a new error: 'Woohoo!'.
 More information to help us work out what is going on:

 ```sh
 member of public accesses bike